KusionStack/kusionstack.io/docs_versioned_docs/version-v0.13/5-user-guides/6-llm-ops/1-inference.md

 As for how the AI application use the LLM service provided by the `inference` module, an environment variable named `INFERENCE_URL` will be injected by the module and the application can call the LLM service with the address.

+Which model used in the application is transparent, and you only need to provide the `prompt` parameter to the request address.
+Of course, you can directly modify the model and other configuration items in the `main.k` file and update the deployment resources by `kusion apply`.

 There are also some optional configuration items in the `inference` module for adjusting the LLM service, whose details can be found [here](../../6-reference/2-modules/1-developer-schemas/inference/inference.md).

 ## Deployment